MilesCranmer/SymbolicRegression.jl/README.md

 ```
 Will define the function Symm_loss, with a hyperparameter value = 100.
 If lambda =0 it will be as the RMSE loss.
 The vars arguments state that features 1-2 and 3-4 are considered to have symmetry between them (e.g. swapping them in the equation should yield an equivalent equation)

+For even more information on the original package this changes are built upon see:

 See https://astroautomata.com/SymbolicRegression.jl/stable/api/#Options